-2. Each instructor will judge each situation.
-The instructor will also indicate by a departmental record, with a copy to the student, how the incomplete is to be removed, and if the instructor is at the University at the time of removal, supervise the makeup work and report the permanent grade.
+- Each instructor will judge each situation.
+The instructor will also indicate by a unit record, with a copy to the student, how the incomplete is to be removed, and if the instructor is at the University at the time of removal, supervise the makeup work and report the permanent grade.

-3. In the event the instructor is not available at the time of the student’s application for removal of an incomplete, the department chairperson will supervise the removal of the incomplete and turn in the permanent grade for the student.
+- In the event the instructor is not available at the time of the student’s application for removal of an incomplete, the unit coordinator or school director will supervise the removal of the incomplete and turn in the permanent grade for the student.

-4. A student shall have no longer than the end of the next regular semester following receipt of the “I” to remove the incomplete.
+- A student shall have no longer than the end of the next regular semester following receipt of the “I” to remove the incomplete.
 After that time, the “I” will automatically become a “W”, or such other grade specified by the instructor depending on the amount and quality of the course work previously completed.
-Exceptions to this rule will be permitted if initiated by the student and approved by the instructor, department chair person and Dean.
+Exceptions to this rule will be permitted if initiated by the student and approved by the instructor, school director and Dean.
 Exceptions to this rule will be made only in response to circumstances over which the student has no control, and these must be detailed.